dzena/ngx-tweet-line/README.md

 # NgxTweetLine

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.
+## Run demo app locally
+Build the library `npm run build:lib` and then serve it `npm run start`.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding